blbadger/blbadger.github.io/input-representation.md

 a_{n+1} = a_n + \epsilon \nabla_{a_n} O(a_n, \theta)
 $$

 in order to find a generated input $a_g$ such that some metric $m$ between the output of our original image and this generated image is small.
-For an $L^2$ metric, the measure is
+For an $L^2$ metric, the measure is denoted as

 $$
 m = ||O(a_g, \theta) - O(a, \theta)||_2